rrvt/RWracesDB/RWracesDBII/README.md

 ## Updates

+### Update 5/20/21

+Fixed a bug in delete dead records.
+Also clear the internal database before loading a new one.
+Ugh!

+Also modified CodeGen to provide a clear function in the table modules.

 ### Update 4/20/21

 CodeGen changed the names in fields to non-capitalized names and this caused changes in the application.